Fill in the blank: “The customer is always __________.”

 In most industries (arguably all of them), Client Services is typically the glue that holds everything together.
 For any entrepreneur or business owner, the single most important aspect is company growth.
 Many business or practices owners believe that the primary driver behind business growth is more sales.
 However, without proper service delivery, more marketing and sales can not only stunt business growth, it can damage your name and reputation.

-My name is Grant Schuchmann and I’ve recently come to STAT Medcare Solutions as the VP of Client Services (among other things).
-In the past, STAT MedCare solutions has always valued high levels of customer service, as well as reputation and integrity in the Credentialing and Provider Enrollment Industry.
+My name is Grant Schuchmann and I’ve recently come to STAT Medcare, LLC as the VP of Client Services (among other things).
+In the past, STAT MedCare, LLC has always valued high levels of customer service, as well as reputation and integrity in the Credentialing and Provider Enrollment Industry.
 In my short time with STAT, we have decided to make this our new mission statement:

 “Providing Client Services built on a foundation of trust and integrity”